 In April, 2014, the Centers for Medicare and Medicaid Services ("CMS") instituted a Medicare payment suspension at River Point Behavioral Health in accordance with federal regulations regarding suspension of payments during certain investigations.
 The Florida Agency for Health Care Administration ("AHCA") subsequently issued a Medicaid payment suspension for the facility.
 River Point Behavioral Health submitted a rebuttal statement disputing the basis of the suspension and requesting revocation of the suspension.
 Notwithstanding, CMS continued the payment suspension.
 River Point Behavioral Health provided additional information to CMS in an effort to obtain relief from the payment suspension but the Medicare suspension remains in effect.
 In June 2017, AHCA advised that while they were maintaining the suspension for dual eligible and cross-over Medicare beneficiaries, the Medicaid payment suspension was lifted effective June 27, 2017.
-From inception through June 30, 2019, the aggregate funds withheld from us in connection with the River Point Behavioral Health payment suspension amounted to approximately \$9 million.
+From inception through September 30, 2019, the aggregate funds withheld from us in connection with the River Point Behavioral Health payment suspension amounted to approximately \$8.6 million.
 We anticipate a resolution of the payment suspension will be part of the overall settlement agreement(s) to be drafted and finalized.
-Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the six-month period ended June 30, 2019 or the year ended December 31, 2018, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.
+Although the operating results of River Point Behavioral Health did not have a material impact on our consolidated results of operations during the nine-month period ended September 30, 2019 or the year ended December 31, 2018, the payment suspension has had a material adverse effect on the facility's results of operations and financial condition.

 The DOJ has advised us that the civil aspect of the coordinated investigation referenced above is a False Claims Act investigation focused on billings submitted to government payers in relation to services provided at those facilities.
 While there have been various matters raised by DOJ during the pendency of this investigation, DOJ Civil has advised that the focus of their investigation is on medical necessity issues and billing for services not eligible for payment due to non-compliance with regulatory requirements relating to, among other things, admission eligibility, discharge decisions, length of stay and patient care issues.
-It is our understanding that the DOJ Criminal Fraud Section was investigating issues similar to those focused on by the DOJ Civil Division and the other related agencies involved in this matter.
+It is our understanding that the DOJ Criminal Fraud Section was investigating similar issues prior to the closure of their investigation.
 UHS denies any fraudulent billings were submitted to government payers.

 In July 2019, we reached an agreement in principle with the DOJ's Civil Division, and on behalf of various states' attorneys general offices, to resolve the civil aspects of the government's investigation of our behavioral health care facilities for \$127 million subject to requisite approvals and preparation and execution of definitive settlement and related agreements.
-We are awaiting the initial draft of a potential corporate integrity agreement with the Office of Inspector General for the United States Department of Health and Human Services ("OIG") which we expect will be part of the overall settlement of this matter.
+We are also negotiating a corporate integrity agreement with the Office of Inspector General for the United States Department of Health and Human Services ("OIG") which we expect will be part of the overall settlement of this matter.

-In connection with this agreement in principle, during the three and six-month periods ended June 30, 2019, we recorded a pre-tax increase of approximately \$11 million to the reserve established in connection with the civil aspects of these matters ("DOJ Reserve"), which includes related fees and costs due to or on behalf of third-parties.
-The aggregate pre-tax DOJ Reserve amounted to \$134 million as of June 30, 2019 and \$123 million as of December 31, 2018 (including \$9 million and \$22 million recorded during the three and six-month periods ended June 30, 2018, respectively).
-Our financial statements assume that the amounts included in the aggregate pre-tax DOJ Reserve are fully deductible for federal and state income tax purposes.
+In connection with this agreement in principle, during the nine-month period ended September 30, 2019, we recorded a pre-tax increase of approximately \$11 million to the reserve established in connection with the civil aspects of these matters ("DOJ Reserve"), which includes related fees and costs due to or on behalf of third-parties.
+The aggregate pre-tax DOJ Reserve amounted to \$134 million as of September 30, 2019 and \$123 million as of December 31, 2018 (including \$48 million and \$70 million recorded during the three and nine-month periods ended September 30, 2018, respectively).